ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 1. Click the Actions menu ![Actions menu icon](../../icons/action-menu-icon.svg) next to the prefix filter that you want to delete.
 Then, click **Delete**.
 1. Click **Delete prefix filter** to confirm deletion.

-## Adding prefix filters from the CLI
+## Adding prefix filters to a connection from the CLI
 {: #adding-prefix-filters-cli}
 {: cli}